Smithay/wayland-rs/book/wayland/p_core/shell.md

 displays.
 This new size is not an hard requirement, and the client is free to ignore it (if the window is not resizeable) or choose a more appropriate size (for example, a terminal emulator that can only have sizes a multiple of the size of a character).

+> **Note:** The state of decorations for windows is still uncertain.
+Some compositors (like Gnome)
+> expect clients to draw their own decorations, while others (like KDE) will be drawing server-side
+> decorations.
+State of tiling WM (which often expect no decorations at all) is uncertain.
+>
+> Sadly, there is not yet a clear negociation protocol for applications and compositors to agree
+> at runtime about which will handle the decorations.